PawanBishnoi9383/digit_exchange/README.md

 - Float Amount Will Converted In Integers
 - Negative Amount Results In General String i.e -123 to One Hundred Three
 - Amount Upto 11 Digits Converted To String
-- Coversion Process Uses Only Indian Currency Units.
+- Coversion Process Uses Only Indian Currency Units

 ## Installation